aditi2100/ds220-project2-data-analysis/README.md

 ---

-## 📜Questions Addressed
+## **3. Problem Space**
+### **What?**
+Analyzing Netflix’s worldwide catalog of movies and TV shows.

+### **Why?**
+To identify global content trends and support data-driven insights.

+### **Who Benefits?**
+- Viewers
+- Media analysts
+- Entertainment industry
+- Students & researchers
+- Content creators

+### **Where & When?**
+Worldwide Netflix dataset up to 2021.

+---

+## **4. Questions to Address**
-- How many titles on Netflix are Movies vs TV Shows?
+1. How many titles on Netflix are Movies vs TV Shows?
-- How many titles were added to Netflix each year?
+2. How many titles were added each year?
-- Which countries produce the most Netflix content?
+3. Which countries produce the most content?
-- What are the most popular genres on Netflix?
+4. What are the most popular genres?
-- How has the number of releases changed over time?
+5. How have release trends changed over time?
-- Are Netflix titles primarily single-genre or multi-genre?
+6. Are Netflix titles single-genre or multi-genre?

 ---